andrew-johnson-4/andrew-johnson-4/README.md

 I am currently working on a [proof assistant that is also a programming language](https://andrew-johnson-4.github.io/lsts-tutorial/index.html).

 I program in Rust.
 I used to program in Python, C, and OCaml.

+“Just think, the contract on this thing went to the lowest bidder.”